 Google Chat

-You can connect Opal to Google Chat in order to send notifications to users about access reviews and requests.
-Follow the steps below for setting up an Opal Google Chat app that can send messages to your users.
+You can connect Opal to Google Chat to send notifications to users about access reviews and requests.
+Use the following steps to set up an Opal Google Chat app that can send messages to your users.

 In the GCP console, create a new project where your chat app will live.